abdabhasan/stockViewer/README.md

 1. Clone the repository.

-2. Run npm install to install the necessary dependencies.
+2. Run `npm install` to install the necessary dependencies.

-3. Run npm start to start the development server.
+3. Run `npm start` to start the development server.

 ### Usage

-1. Open your browser and navigate to http://localhost:3000.
+1. Open your browser and navigate to http://localhost:3000 or check https://abdabhasan.github.io/stockViewer.

 2. Use the search bar to search for a stock by name or symbol.